 Dear Readers and Friends,

-I am going to get on my soap box here and talk to you as a nurse about some extremely important things regarding surgery, medical treatments, medical tests, and medications.
+I would like to talk to you today as a nurse about some extremely important things regarding surgery, medical treatments, medical tests, and medications.

 None of these things should ever be taken lightly and thought to be totally safe without a possibility of something going wrong.
 Any intervention of this type can cause a problem, even a serious problem, or death.